History of POS

 - A growing range of free regional workshops providing focussed sessions on new tools and techniques

-POS is recognised by the Ministry of Housing, Communities and Local Government, the Local Government Association, the Planning Inspectorate, Design Council cabe, the Planning Advisory Service, Historic England and others as an organisation dedicated to excellence in public service provision and a key player in taking forward the planning reform agenda.
+POS is recognised by the Department for Levelling Up, Housing and Communities, the Local Government Association, the Planning Inspectorate, Design Council cabe, the Planning Advisory Service, Historic England and others as an organisation dedicated to excellence in public service provision and a key player in taking forward the planning reform agenda.
 POS increasingly works across the placemaking sector to further excellence in planning, particularly with the BPF.

 Memorandum of Association